fratajcz/speos/docs/source/getting_started.rst

 .. note::

     We are unable to share pre-compiled docker images due to the number of possible OS and hardware combinations of user systems and the large size of the images (> 5GB for CPU version, >18GB for GPU version) for each of those combinations.
-    Be patient if the compilation of dependencies in docker takes a while, in our experience it can take up to an hour but it normally finishes just fine.
-Alternatively, check out the newer version :obj:`docker/dockerfiles/pyg_cpu_200_root` which installs much faster but does not yet have full support.

 To build the image, run the following commands (while in the speos main dir):